page1234/git/readme.md

 I should finish tt

 I wanna to modify this file after reaset to HEAD^, and I want to konw what will be happend?
+Add this line, then merge to master branch.